 If you turn right out of the ferry terminal, Mercury’s Bar is just there.
 It’s a bit touristy, but it’s a good place to go, have a cold beer, use the wifi and get your bearings.
 The guys at the bar can usually point you in the right direction or help you with a taxi should you need it.

-If you decide to walk it, you will most likely need to ask for some directions.
-Shopkeepers are usually very helpful.
+If you do need directions, shopkeepers are usually very helpful.
 Just be aware that you will probably attract touts wanting to show you the way and if they do, they’ll want a tip.

 If you decide to get a taxi, it shouldn’t cost you more than $5 to anywhere in Stone Town.
 Just be aware that if your hotel is down one of the small alleys, you’ll probably need to walk the final part.
 Your taxi driver will usually park up and then walk you the last few yards.